Conversational UI

 Request Operations

-• Create Request from ChatContext creates a Request object that is used as input parameter in a Chat with History operation as part of the action microflow.
+• Create Request from ChatContext creates a Request object that is used as an input parameter in a Chat with History operation as part of the action microflow.
 For more information about the Chat with History operation, see (Azure) OpenAI or Amazon Bedrock.

 • Get Current User Prompt gets the current user prompt.
-It can be used in the action microflow, because the CurrentUserPrompt from the chat context is no longer available.
+It can be used in the action microflow because the CurrentUserPrompt from the chat context is no longer available.

 • Update Assistant Response processes the response of the model and adds the new message and any sources to the UI.
 This is typically one of the last steps of the logic in an action microflow.